 I am now on the Defence Engineering and Science Group (DESG) graduate scheme.
 Within two years I am to re-grade into a permanent post within Air Command where I shall resume my career as an operational analyst.

-I am 6 months into my scheme and enjoying every minute of it.
+I am six months into my scheme and enjoying every minute of it.
 I spent the first four months at RAF Coningsby in Lincoln working at 17 squadron Test and Evaluation unit within their operational analysis team.
 Here I was working alongside RAF personnel in a squadron environment.
 My role was to aid statistical analysis and modelling for trials on the Eurofighter Typhoon and the multitude of upgrades being undertaken.
 I worked on height ranging as well as modelling Radar accuracy against missile performance.
 Working on a military base where you have some of the most advanced aircraft in the world parked “out back” was a truly great experience.
 I am currently on placement in London within the Capability Theatre Airspace team carrying out a stock take of all last year’s research within the Air Defence domain.

-The combination of my placement year and maths degree at Plymouth University has allowed me to get this great position which I am currently enjoying but also allows me the flexibility to move into other areas should I so please.
+The combination of my placement year and maths degree at University of Plymouth has allowed me to get this great position which I am currently enjoying but also allows me the flexibility to move into other areas should I so please.
 As such I would definitely recommend doing a maths degree at Plymouth."